vizzuhq/ipyvizzu-story/docs/tutorial/export.md

 story.export_to_html(filename="mystory.html")
 ```

-You can also get the same `HTML` file in a string format using the following
+You can also get the raw `HTML` string using the following code.
-code.

 ```python
 html = story.to_html()